vipulnaik/diet-exercise-health/profile-information/health-profile.md

 For comparing the June 2021 and September 2024 readings, a note on the Quest Diagnostics website suggested changes to the measurement method that may increase measured HbA1c by up to 0.3 percentage points.

+#### Plan for followup measurements and actions

+My plan is to monitor my glycemic control through periodic
+measurement:

+* Fasting blood glucose: I plan to get this tested as part of a comprehensive metabolic panel (CMP) once every 3 to 6 months, or 2 to 4 times a year.

+* HbA1c: I plan to get this tested at least once a year, and with that measurement done alongside a CMP so that I can compare the measurements.
+However, if I get a reading at or above 5.7%, I will do a followup measurement within 3 to 6 months of that measurement.

+I plan to put in more effort into investigating this if either if my insulin sensitivity worsens or one of these happens; otherwise I am not planning to do further research or make lifestyle adjustments:

+* A single fasting blood glucose reading at or above 100 mg/dL

+* Two consecutive fasting blood glucose readings at or above 92 mg/dL

+* A single HbA1c reading at or above 6.0%

+* Two consecutive HbA1c readings at or above 5.7%

+Further investigative efforts may look as follows:

+* At-home glucose meter so that I can measure my blood glucose at multiple times in the day periodically

+* Continuous glucose monitor for about two weeks to get a picture of the fluctuation in my blood glucose levels

+These measurements could help inform and refine my food consumption strategy.

 ## Lipid profile and related measures of atherosclerotic risk